Mayo Clinic Health System

 Parenting a child, teen with ADHD

-Behavioral parent training is the recommended first line of treatment for those diagnosed with ADHD.
-Behavioral parent training is an effective treatment for children and teens with ADHD that can improve behavior, self-control and self-esteem.
-It teaches parents how to parent their children and teens through positive techniques.
-This form of parent training teaches parents new skills or strengthens their existing skills to teach and guide their children and teens to manage behaviors.
-When used by parents, these techniques teach children and teens to better control their own behavior, leading to improved functioning at school and home.
-In addition, parent training has been shown to strengthen the relationship between the parent and child, and to decrease negative or problem behaviors.
+This form of parent training teaches new skills or strengthens existing skills for parents to teach and guide their children and teens to manage ADHD behaviors.
+When used by parents, these techniques teach children and teens to control their behavior better, leading to improved functioning at school and home.
+In addition, parent training is shown to strengthen the relationship between the parent and child and decrease negative or problem behaviors.

 Topics in this Post